 - 2. In a large bowl, combine the rice, apricots, onion, celery, parsley, sage, thyme and broth.
 Divide half of the stuffing among the three slits.
 Roll up roast from a long side; tie with kitchen string at 2-in. intervals.
 Place the remaining stuffing in a greased shallow 2-qt. baking dish; set aside.

 - 3. Bake roast, uncovered, at 350° for 2 hours.
 Carefully remove string.
 Place bacon strips over top.
-Bake 30-45 minutes longer or until a meat thermometer reads 160°.
+Bake 30-45 minutes longer or until a thermometer reads 160°.

 - 4. Cover and bake reserved stuffing for 30 minutes or until heated through.
 Let roast stand for 10 minutes before slicing.
 Yield: 8-10 servings.